Glory By Honor XVII

-Glory By Honor XVII was a professional wrestling event produced by Ring of Honor (ROH), which took place on October 12, 2019 at the UNO Lakefront Arena in New Orleans, Louisiana.
+Glory By Honor XVII was a professional wrestling livestreaming event produced by Ring of Honor (ROH), which took place on October 12, 2019 at the UNO Lakefront Arena in New Orleans, Louisiana and was streamed live on ROH's streaming service Honor Club.

 Storylines

 Glory By Honor XVII will feature professional wrestling matches, involving different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on ROH's television programs.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.